Theoretical calculation of the fine-structure constant and the permittivity of the vacuum

-In the early universe when the temperature was sufficiently high that it was difficult for virtual, lepton-antilepton pairs to bind into virtual, lepton-antilepton atoms, the number density of virtual, lepton-antilepton atoms in the Grid would have been much less than today.
+In the early universe when the temperature was sufficiently high that it was difficult for lepton-antilepton vacuum fluctuations to form, the number density of lepton-antilepton vacuum fluctuations in the Grid would have been much less than today.
 From \eqref{eqn:10} it then follows that $\epsilon_0$ would also have been much smaller.
 Since $c=1/\sqrt{\epsilon_0 \mu_0}$, the decrease in the value of $\epsilon_0$ would tend to make the speed of light in the early universe much larger.
-To make a definitive statement about the speed of light in the early universe, however, an analysis of $\mu_0$ is required.